appacademy/workstations/README.md

 spec][workstation-image-spec] or `workstation-admin` will cache an old version of the settings and overwrite your changes in the first night.

+### Disable SIP

+Apple has an important security measure called **System Integrity Protection** that prevents certain changes to system files even in `root` mode.
+This unfortunately interferes with the admin install scripts.
+However, it does not interfere with everyday operation, so you only need to do this on the machine where you create the workstation image.

+1. Restart the machine in recovery mode (hold down ⌘R).
+2. Click on the **Utilities** menu and choose **Terminal**.
+3. Enter the command `csrutil disable`.
+This will disable SIP.
+4. Restart the machine again.

 ### Prepare to Clone.

 Follow the same [steps to ready the computer for the